Iraneus/betamedneed/index.md

 # For better outcomes

-Medneed is on track to help a million clinicians in local communities deliver improved quality of care with a human-centered and tech-enabled clincal support system.
+Clinicians in remote communities use Medneed to assess newly approved and available medicines and get timely clinical decision support to improve quality of care.